Anoms12/Kustom-Web/README.md

 ☑️ Create a simple website to display information inside of .KWGT .KLWP .KLCK .KWCH and .KOMP files

-⬛Create UI for the Kustom web editor
+☑️Create UI for the Kustom web editor

-⬛ Create a menu to choose what filetype you are creating
+☑️ Create a menu to choose what filetype you are creating

-⬛Allow for the creation of static objects like the group, shape, and text
+☑️Allow for the creation of static objects like the group, shape, and text

 ⬛ Allow images to be used in web editor

-⬛ Allow for the usage of code
+⬛ Allow for the usage of kode

 ⬛ implement flows